One Exercise Fixed My 15% Power Imbalance

 • Improves hip stability and reduces knee tracking issues

-• Develops balance and proprioception
+• Develops balance and proprioception (I was terrible at this initially)

 • Strengthens the entire posterior chain unilaterally